No-Arbitrage Pricing for Dividend-Paying Securities in Discrete-Time Markets with Transaction Costs: Superhedging and subhedging theorem

-\begin{remark} \begin{itemize}\mbox{} \item[(i)] The sets $\cK^a(t, W)$ and $\cK^b(t, W)$ are closed with respect to multiplication by random variables in the set $L^{\infty}_+(\Omega, \cF_t, \bP; \bR)$, and in view of Lemma~\ref{Arbitrage/LemmaConvexCone} they are convex cones.
-Also, $\cK \subset \cK^a(t, W)\cap \cK^b(t, W)$ since $0\in L^{\infty}_+(\Omega, \cF_t, \bP; \bR)$. \item[(ii)] In view of Proposition~\ref{Intro/LemmaDiscountedSelfFinancing},
+\begin{remark}\mbox{} \begin{itemize} \item[(i)] The sets $\cK^a(t, W)$ and $\cK^b(t, W)$ are closed with respect to multiplication by random variables in the set $L^{\infty}_+(\Omega, \cF_t, \bP; \bR)$, and in view of Lemma~\ref{Arbitrage/LemmaConvexCone} they are convex cones.
+Also, $\cK(t) \subset \cK^a(t, W)\cap \cK^b(t, W)$ since $0\in L^{\infty}_+(\Omega, \cF_t, \bP; \bR)$. \item[(ii)] In view of Proposition~\ref{Intro/LemmaDiscountedSelfFinancing},

-is the set of all discounted terminal values associated with zero-cost, self-financing, buy-and-hold trading strategies in the derivative contract $D$ with discounted ex-dividend ask price $\pi^{ask}_t(D)$.
+is the set of all discounted terminal values associated with zero-cost, self-financing, buy-and-hold trading strategies in the contingent claim $D$ with discounted ex-dividend ask price $\pi^{ask}_t(D)$.
 On the other hand, the convex cone

-is the set of all discounted terminal values associated with zero-cost, self-financing, sell-and-hold trading strategies in the derivative contract $D$ with discounted ex-dividend bid price $\pi^{bid}_t(D)$. \end{itemize} \end{remark}
+is the set of all discounted terminal values associated with zero-cost, self-financing, sell-and-hold trading strategies in the contingent claim $D$ with discounted ex-dividend bid price $\pi^{bid}_t(D)$. \end{itemize} \end{remark}